keisks/disc-sim-esl/README.md

 - Script to generate quiz in a test booklet style.

 - - -
-If you have any questions, please email me (keisuke-sa[at]is.naist.jp).
+If you have any questions, please email me (keisuke[at]cs.jhu.edu).